 - Fine Arts Center Recital Hall seats 170 people and is the department's primary performance space and is used for student and faculty recitals, chamber operas, studio classes, master classes, rehearsals, clinics and workshops.
-The newly renovated Hospitality Suite is used for receptions, meetings, and other department functions.
-A schedule book for students and faculty to reserve the Recital Hall has been available during the M-F 8:00 AM 5:00 PM Fine Arts Center Office hours (FAC 102), but there have been modifications of late.
-Since the COVID-19 pandemic, all scheduling is handled by FAC administrative assistant.
-The tuning/maintenance of the Recital Hall pianos (Steinway D and Steinway B, which are store off-stage) is managed by Doug Wilken, Director of Event Operations. - Fine Arts Center Main Theatre seats over 1000 and is used for some the department's productions, including operas, Christmas concerts, and Platinum Edition productions.
+The Hospitality Suite is used for receptions, meetings, and other department functions.
+Both spaces are requestable through the EMS WebApp. - Fine Arts Center Main Theatre seats over 1000 and is used for some of the department's productions, including operas, Christmas concerts, and festivals.
 The space can convert from a proscenium theatre into a concert hall with acoustical shell and is adaptable to accommodate theatre, music theatre, opera, and dance.
 Access to the space is extremely limited because it is shared with the Theatre & Music Theatre Department, the Bright Star season, numerous campus-wide events and meetings, and community rentals (La Crosse Symphony Orchestra and UW-L Music Department, to name a few).
-Main Theatre Groundplan and Main Theatre Sectional in Vectorworks 2012 and AutoCAD 2013 are available upon request.
-For more information, please contact Jack Hamilton, Facility Technical Director, at 608-796-3745 or jdhamilton@viterbo.edu.
-(See Main Theater Technical Specifications.) - Fine Arts Center LaCroix Black Box Theatre seats up to 144 people.
+Main Theatre Groundplan and Main Theatre Sectional in Vectorworks 2012 and AutoCAD 2013 are available upon request. - Fine Arts Center LaCroix Black Box Theatre seats up to 144 people.
 It is used for dramatic presentations with variable placement of the audience, such as arena staging, audience on four sides, or thrust staging with the audience on three sides.
 It has a sound system, lighting system, and Yamaha U1 piano. - The 450-seat Weber Center for the Performing Arts is a result of collaboration between Viterbo University and La Crosse Community Theatre (LCT).
 Built in 2013, Weber Center is a venue for both organizations which works to further the area's arts community.
 The Music Department often produces its operas at the Weber Center.